everycure-org/matrix/docs/src/getting_started/onboarding_guide.md

 5. __Model input__: Dataset transformed for usage by a model.
 6. __Models__: Materialized models, often in the form of a pickle.
 7. __Model output__: Dataset containing column where model predictions are ran.
 8. __Reporting__: Any datasets that provide reporting, e.g., convergence plots.

+> 💡 We name entries in our catalog according to the following format:
+>
+>  `<pipeline>.<layer>.<name>`

 ![](../assets/img/convention.png)

 ### Data fabrication

 Our pipeline operates on large datasets, as a result the pipeline may take several hours the complete.
-Large iteration time leads to decreased developer productivity.
+Unfortunately, large iteration time leads to decreased developer productivity.
 For this reason, we've established a data fabricator to enable test runs on synthetic data.

 To seamlessly run the same codebase on both the fabricated and the production data, we leverage [Kedro configuration environments](https://docs.kedro.org/en/stable/configuration/configuration_basics.html#configuration-environments).

+The situation is depicted below, in the `base` environment our pipeline will plug into the datasets as produced by our fabricator pipeline, whereas the `prod` environment plugs into the production system.

 ![](../assets/img/fabrication.drawio.svg)